Conifer High School: History

 The land for the school campus was acquired in a county action of eminent domain, which gives landowners the choice of either a county purchase of the land or condemning the property.
-One parcel was a picnic area named "Rancho Lobo;" when it came time to choose a mascot, the vote decided upon the Lobos.
+One parcel was named "Rancho Lobo;" when it came time to choose a mascot, the vote decided upon the Lobos.

 The opening of the school coincided with changes in the divisions of secondary, junior high, and elementary schools for the district.
 This meant that the first year of students consisted of eleventh grade students who had attended Evergreen High School during the previous year, and two classes of "freshmen" in ninth and tenth grade students from West Jefferson Middle School.
 The first year had no senior class; the first graduating class was in 1998.

 In September 2014, the school gained notoriety when many teachers called in sick in response to pending actions by the Jefferson County School District.
 These included possible censorship of the AP US History curriculum as well as a lack of transparency in a new performance-based pay system for teachers.
 The following week, students and teachers at several other Jefferson County Schools joined in vocal response to the district.